-Depending on the reality of trade between the company group and its trading partners, distribution levels, character of each trading partner and so on are considered to delineate a particular field of trade on the same criteria of the section 2 and 3 above.
+Depending on the reality of trade between the company group and its trading partners, distribution levels, the character of the transaction with specific trading partner and so on are considered to delineate a particular field of trade on the same criteria as the section 2 and 3 above.

-For example, there could be a case in which the users who trade the product X with the company group are divided into large-scale customers and the small-scale ones, and peculiar trade conditions apply for respective customer group.
+For example, there could be a case in which the users who trade the product X with the company group are divided into large-scale customers and the small-scale ones, and peculiar trade conditions apply for respective customer groups.
 In such a case, if the price of the product X for the small-scale customers is increased, they can not purchase the product X for the large-scale customers because of constraints on transportation, etc. and the product X for the latter can not prevent the price increase of the product X for the former.
 Then, a particular field of trade for large-scale customers and small-scale ones are determined respectively.